 The North Downs Pilgrims Way – 153 miles – 15 days – Winchester to Canterbury.
 This pilgrimage officially begins in Farnham, but the route known as ‘The Pilgrims Way’ combines the Farnham to Canterbury journey with St Swithuns’ Way from Winchester to Farnham.
 Perhaps the most well-known of British pilgrimages, and was famously ‘re-discovered’ by Hillaire Belloc at the turn of the last century.
 He wrote an excellent book about this track, called The Old Road.
+For the different start point of London (Southwark), which joins this route at Kemsing, see this route here.

 The North Downs are geologically certain to have been an ancient trackway from East to West.
 The Downs are a Ridgeway of chalky soil that was easier to clear than the clay-rich valley bottom – the Weald (or Wild!) lands of thick forest the Romans called Andredsweald.
 In a world without compasses (or GPS) the North Downs offer an excellent navigational failsafe, allowing pilgrims and travellers entering from Europe to safely find their way West into England (or vice versa).